epigen/atacseq_pipeline/README.md

 | UROPA          | https://doi.org/10.1038/s41598-017-02464-y        |

 # Methods
-This is a template for the **Methods** section of a scientific publication and is intended to serve as a starting point.
+This is a template for the Methods section of a scientific publication and is intended to serve as a starting point.
 Only retain paragraphs relevant to your analysis.
 References [ref] to the respective publications are curated in the software table above.
-Versions (ver) have to be read out from the respective conda environment specifications (.yaml file) or post execution.
-Parameters that have to be adapted depending on the data or workflow configurations are denoted in squared brackets e.g. [X].
+Versions (ver) have to be read out from the respective conda environment specifications (workflow/envs/\*.yaml file) or post execution in the result directory (/envs/atacseq_pipeline/\*.yaml).
+Parameters that have to be adapted depending on the data or workflow configurations are denoted in squared brackets e.g., [X].

 **Processing.**
 Sequencing adapters were removed using the software fastp (ver) [ref].
 Bowtie2 (ver) [ref] was used for the alignment of the short reads (representing locations of transposition events) to the [GRCh38 (hg38)/GRCm38 (mm10)] assembly of the [human/mouse] genome using the “--very-sensitive” parameter.
 PCR duplicates were marked using samblaster (ver) [ref].
 Aligned BAM files were then sorted, filtered using ENCODE blacklisted regions [ref], and indexed using samtools (ver) [ref].
 To detect the open chromatin regions, peak calling was performed using MACS2 (ver) [ref] using the “--nomodel”, “--keep-dup auto” and “--extsize 147” options on each sample.
 Homer (ver) [ref] function findMotifs was used for motif enrichment analysis over the detected open chromatin regions.